-The introductory call is designed as a brief chat so someone from the office can explain how elder law consultations work.
-During this five- or ten-minute phone call, we will discuss what to expect in a consultation, what sort of information is needed for the consultation, and how to get started.
-Fees are not reviewed until we get a chance to get to know each other in our consultation and determine what is needed in your particular situation.
-And we can schedule that consultation while we’re on the phone.
-You can schedule your introductory call here.
+The complimentary Discovery Call is designed as a brief chat so someone from the office can explain how the elder law planning process works and how we use the Initial Strategy Session to move forward.
+During this ten- or fifteen-minute phone call, we will discuss what to expect in an Initial Strategy Session, what sort of information is needed for the Initial Strategy Session, and how to get started.
+Fees are not reviewed until we get a chance to get to know each other in our actual initial session.
+And we can schedule that Initial Strategy Session while we’re on our Discovery Call.
+You can schedule your Discovery Call here.

-Consultations can be held on the phone, by means of an online meeting, or in person at McCreary Law Office.
-Before the consultation, the office will send you a link to an online form for you to complete before we meet.
+Initial Strategy Sessions can be held by means of an online meeting, or in person at McCreary Law Office.
+Before the session, the office will send you a link to an online form for you to complete before we meet.
 This form will require a lot of specific information.
-The details are important because the strength of the advice provided in your consultation depends on the information you provide.
+The details are important because the strength of the advice provided in your planning session depends on the information you provide.
 Also, if you are the agent for someone under a power of attorney, please be sure to bring that document with you or send it to the office in advance.

-The initial consultation is scheduled for one hour, and Jana will provide advice on how to move forward and what she sees as your best path for Medicaid eligibility.
-The fee for the consultation is $150.
+The initial strategy session is scheduled for one hour, and Jana will provide advice on how to move forward and what she sees as your best path for Medicaid eligibility.
+The fee for the strategy session is $650.

 The next steps will depend on each client’s individual situation.
 If your elder law needs include the need for more planning, you might meet a second or third time with Jana to discuss those details.
 Often the office will also send you additional forms to gather more details that will be used for your case.
-These next steps will be worked out in that initial consultation.
+These next steps will be worked out in that Initial Strategy Session.